genevievecana/flight-sched-viewer/README.md

 # flight-sched-viewer

-This test project is still in progress
+This is a test project that can fetch Lufthansa airline schedules

 1. Kotlin
 2. MVVM